 You can even be convicted of burglarizing an unlocked vehicle.

 Note: Taking something from the outside of a vehicle generally doesn’t constitute an “entry.”
 So while stealing hubcaps or tires might be illegal on other grounds, that act alone usually won’t support a vehicle burglary charge.
 Truck beds are a different story, though.
 Reaching into an open truck bed with criminal intent can be enough to satisfy the elements of the crime.

 A Note on Teenagers and Car Hopping

-“Car hopping” has become something of a trend among teens in Texas.
+“Car hopping” has become something of a trend among teens.
 In the typical case, a small group of teens will quickly go from one vehicle to the next in a crowded parking lot, looking for unopened doors that will allow them to quickly grab some cash or personal property from inside.

 Because teenagers aren’t always keenly aware of the consequences of their actions (and are very vulnerable to peer pressure), they might be led to believe that this behavior is nothing more than a harmless prank or pastime.
 On the contrary, it can be treated as a serious crime.
 It also opens the door for police to rope nearby teenagers into a prosecution when they weren’t involved.

-If you or your children have been accused of car hopping in Texas, our Dallas burglary defense attorneys can help.
+If you or your children have been accused of car hopping, our vehicle burglary defense lawyers can help.

 Schedule a Free Consultation

-Oberheiden, P.C. is ready to fight for you.
+The Criminal Defense Firm is ready to fight for you.
 Every second matters, so don’t delay.
-Contact our office at 1-888-727-5154 to set up a free consultation as soon as possible.
+Contact our office at 866-603-4540 to set up a free consultation as soon as possible.
 Let us help.